-While being version-specific, each SQL Server 2016 CAL provides access to any number of current and/or prior version licensed SQL Server instances in a customer's organization, current or previous product edition, including legacy SQL Business Intelligence, SQL Server Enterprise, SQL Server Workgroup and SQL Server for Small Business edition servers.
+While being version-specific, each SQL Server 2017 CAL provides access to 1) any number of current and/or prior version licensed SQL Server instances in a customer's organization, and 2) current or previous product editions, including legacy SQL Business Intelligence, SQL Server Enterprise, SQL Server Workgroup and SQL Server for Small Business edition servers.

 Note: The use of hardware or software that reduces the number of devices or users that directly access or use the software (multiplexing/pooling) does not reduce the number of CALs required.
-For details on how to license SQL Server in a multiplexed application environment, refer to the Advanced Licensing Scenarios section of this guide.
+For details on how to license SQL Server in a multiplexed application environment, refer to the Advanced licensing scenarios section of this guide.